 Warren MacKenzie studied painting and ceramics at the School of the Art Institute in Chicago and later traveled to England where he, and his then-wife Alix, apprenticed with Bernard Leach from 1949 – 1952.
 In 1952, he began his tenure at the University of Minnesota—Twin Cities, where he is now a professor emeritus.
 MacKenzie was bestowed with the honor of Regis Master by Northern Clay Center in 1997, in honor of his influence on 20th and 21st Century ceramics.
-Now in his eighties, he still makes pots daily at his home studio in Stillwater, and he sells his wares at a handful of galleries throughout the states, including at NCC.
+Now in his nineties, he still makes pots daily at his home studio in Stillwater, and he sells his wares at a handful of galleries throughout the states, including at NCC.

-Some of these pieces are part of NCC's secondary market sale showcasing select objects (both older and more contemporary) from various private and personal collections.
+This particular piece is part of NCC's secondary market sale showcasing select objects (both older and more contemporary) from various private and personal collections.
 100% of proceeds from these sales support a variety of opportunities for emerging artists, including the Emerging Artist Residencies, which now annually provides two artists with a fully-subsidized studio space and a modest firing/materials stipend, and the Warren MacKenzie Advancement Award, which provides an opportunity for students and emerging artists to continue their ceramic research and education for a period of up to twelve consecutive months within a grant year, further expanding their professional development.